 12-Lead EKG Interpretation

-Most often, once the nurse has acquired Basic EKG Interpretation, he/she becomes inspired to learn 12-lead EKG.
-He/she has developed that curiosity as well as the need to become empowered.
-An empowered nurse is one that is stronger and more confident in his/her nursing practice.
-With skills in 12-lead, he/she can determine the EKG changes that occur with Pericarditis vs Acute Myocardial infarction.
+By learning 12-lead, the nurse can determine the EKG changes that occur with Pericarditis vs Acute Myocardial infarction.
 Both have the chest pain, and both have ST segment elevation but the manner in which the ST segment elevation presents itself on the EKG are different.
 Next, he/she can then determine the appropriate intervention.

-The 12-lead EKG interpretation can uncover congenital defects that put the patient in harm’s way, especially on the soccer fields where young people suddenly go into cardiac arrest.
+What is more, 12-lead EKG Interpretation can uncover congenital defects that put the patient in harm’s way, especially on the soccer fields where young people suddenly go into cardiac arrest.
 Once the child goes into cardiac arrest, the outcome is often bleak.
 If this defect is discovered prior to the arrest, the child may be armed with an implanted automatic defibrillator which will save the child’s life.

 Management of Assaultive Behavior is an interesting course to determine why a person “acts out” to get their way.
 As a child did you “throw a temper tantrum” to get your way?
 Did it work?
 If that behavior worked as a child, the adult may act out in the same way.
-As a teenager, did you use manipulation as a way to get your way?
+As a teenager, did you use manipulation to get your way?
 Did it work?
 If that behavior worked as a child, the adult may act out in the same way.
-Did crying get you what you wanted?

-The nurse that observes assaultive behavior is then able to determine why the adult acts inappropriately.
+The nurse that observes assaultive behavior is better able to determine why the adult acts inappropriately.
 Is the nurse going to “coddle” the crying adult?
 Or, is the nurse going to “give in” to the adult that is having a temper tantrum?
 Is the nurse able to determine if the patient is trying to manipulate her?
-Understanding these responses will allow the nurse to intervene more appropriately with Critical Thinking Skills.
+Understanding these responses will allow the nurse to intervene more appropriately with critical thinking skills.
 Have I sparked your curiosity?

 The Brain Stem is vital to body functions.
-The hypothalamus is in the brain stem and the hypothalamus controls the temperature of the body.
-The body may become poikilothermic in which the body becomes the temperature of the room.
+The hypothalamus is located in the brain stem.
+The hypothalamus controls the temperature of the body.
+The body may become poikilothermi, where the body temperature matches with the temperature of the room.
 If you like the temperature of your room to be 72ᵒ that would be the temperature of your body if your hypothalamus fails to work adequately.
 Your body should have a temperature of 98.6.
 That’s a far cry from 72ᵒ

-For an example the CHAD score enables the nurse to determine the risk factors for a stroke.
+In addition, Stroke Scores will enable the nurse to anticipate the outcome for his/her patient.
+To illustrate, the CHAD score enables the nurse to determine the risk factors for a stroke.
 The Cincinnati and the Los Angeles score will enable the nurse to determine if an Ischemic stroke has occurred.
-The Fisher score enables the nurse to determine vaso-spasms in the sub-arachnoid space.
-The NIHSS score determines the acuity of the stroke.
+The Fisher score enables the nurse to determine vasospasms in the sub-arachnoid space.
+Lastly, the NIHSS score determines the acuity of the stroke.

 Caring for the patient after a stroke with regards to hypertension is essential.
-Clinicians will often allow a BP remain high.
+Clinicians will often allow a blood pressure to remain high.
 This is called Permissive Hypertension.
 Why would a clinician allow a BP to remain 220/120?
-Have a sparked your curiosity?
+Have I sparked your curiosity?

 Clinicians may choose a Low Molecular Weight Coumadin rather than a High Molecular Weight Coumadin.
 How did scientist turn a High Molecular Weight Heparin into a Low Molecular Weight Coumadin?
 What advantages are there for a Low Molecular Weight Coumadin?
-Have a sparked you curiosity?
+Have I sparked your curiosity?

 There are many pain medications that can prescribed for the stroke patient.
 What pain does the stroke patient experience?
 Did you know the stroke patient often has Central Stroke Pain?
 Do you what that encompasses?
 Have I sparked your curiosity?
 “Inquiring minds want to know.”